 Just go up to any college graduate and ask about their most memorable experience in college.
 The answer, I guarantee, is the always same: studying abroad.
 Living and attending college in a faraway land can be intimidating, but with risk comes opportunities.
 Studying abroad gives you a chance to experience foreign cultures, master new languages, and make friends all over the world!
 Get out of your campus lecture halls – book a flight to visit ones around the globe.

 While you endeavor in your studies abroad, you should also take a moment to volunteer in foreign countries (what a lucky coincidence).
-You can also volunteer through programs offered by organizations like Projects Abroad and International Student Volunteers.
+You can also volunteer through programs offered by organizations like Projects Abroad.
 But don’t forget about all the important causes and amazing nonprofits nearby either!
 Many college student unions will list local volunteer opportunities, and it’s always easy enough to do a Google search for “volunteer opportunities [your city]” to find plenty of options.

 3. Join a campus club

 In high school, you might’ve joined a few clubs and played some sports.
 Or maybe you weren’t given many options to choose from.
 Well, college is a whole new world—and it’s all about exploring your interests.
 You get to decide which classes to take, but even better, you have the privilege of choosing which student-run organizations to join—or maybe even start yourself!
 What sparks your interest?
 Music, arts, sports, service, religion, politics, or culture?
 Whatever it is, there is probably a club on your campus for it, so go explore your passion.

 Don’t forget to continue building your résumé in college.
 Working as an intern provides firsthand experience of prospective careers in your field (or fields!) and enables you to gain professional skills.
 Some internships offer college credit and/or pay.
 And if you (like so many of us) need a source of steady income, consider working a part-time job too.
 You can learn to be more prudent and responsible while supporting yourself financially.